As Teams turns two, Microsoft adds compliance and meeting features

 New meeting features

-Among the new functions aimed at improving the Teams meeting experience are customized backgrounds, which build on the previously blurred background feature, allowing users to choose the backdrop visible to others during a video call.
+Among the new functions aimed at improving the Teams meeting experience are customised backgrounds, which build on the previously blurred background feature, allowing users to choose the backdrop visible to others during a video call.

 The aim is to reduce distractions, Microsoft said, and encourage more Teams users to take part in video meetings.

 With Intelligent Capture in Microsoft Teams Rooms, Microsoft also wants to make it easier for remote participants to see drawings on analog whiteboards during meetings.

 Intelligent Capture processing can resize, focus and enhance whiteboard images and text, overlaying the information onto a video stream in real time.

 Moorhead said that the digital whiteboard feature is the most significant feature announced at Enterprise Connect.
-“It takes a very analog work tool every information worker is familiar with and digitizes it,” he said.
+“It takes a very analog work tool every information worker is familiar with and digitises it,” he said.
 “I was very interested that with the extra camera feature you could literally look through the person drawing and annotating.”

 “Data shows that the vast majority of meetings have at least one remote attendee,” said Wright.
 “A remote attendee is at a disadvantage anytime someone gets up to write on the whiteboard because they can't really see the content, they are trying to make it out, they are trying to look through a human body and understand what is happening.
 We have solved this now.”

-Customized backgrounds and Intelligent Capture features are slated to roll out later this year.
+Customised backgrounds and Intelligent Capture features are slated to roll out later this year.

 There is also support for Microsoft’s digital canvas app, Whiteboard – which lets users collaborate on creative work and share ideas within Microsoft Teams Rooms.
-(That’s the multivendor conference room control system rebranded from Skype Room Systems earlier this year.)
+That’s the multivendor conference room control system rebranded from Skype Room Systems earlier this year.

 That allows content to be moved from a physical to a digital whiteboard without having to replicate the information from scratch.
 The feature is now in public preview.

 “With the new content camera and the Microsoft Whiteboard app, we see Teams starting to embrace collaboration that spans both physical and online situations, with the forthcoming Surface Hub 2 also playing an important role,” said Ashenden.